-Day 20 (taxaat) After the COM has comised out the complete and the comple After the ESW has carried out 'reasonable enquiry' as Or ASAP below and feeds back to the School Attendance Lead, Α and it is still not known if the child has been admitted to a new school, then ESW will copy this checklist to CMEO.
+Day 20 (target) After the ESW has carried out 'reasonable enquiry' as below Or ASAP and feeds back to the School Attendance Lead, and it is still A not known if the child has been admitted to a new school, then ESW will copy this checklist to CMEO.
 The school will send a letter (Letter c.
-School RE Letter 2 with В 4 copies), to the last known address saying the pupil is shortly to be removed from the school roll, is being entered on Ealing's CME register, and give advice about re- application if the family return; copies to CMEO Children and Families EWO/ESW/Attendance Worker Pupil File DAY 25 (target) When school (copy to Attendance worker) receive Or ASAP. confirmation from CMEO that pupil has been placed on Α CME register, THEN the school will remove the child's name from the school roll.
+School RE Letter 2 with 4 copies), to the last known address saying the pupil is В shortly to be removed from the school roll, is being entered on Ealing's CME register, and give advice about re- application if the family return; copies to CMEO Children and Families EWO/ESW/Attendance Worker Pupil File DAY 25 (target) When school (copy to Attendance worker) receive Or ASAP. confirmation from CMEO that pupil has been placed on CME Α register, THEN the school will remove the child's name from the school roll.
 This means the pupil is on this school roll OR a new school roll Or on CME register.
 Pupil details will also already be on S2S LPD as Day 15 above.
-This Checklist to be kept on pupil file. В If a new school subsequently makes contact about an D · · · enquiry for or actual admissions, the Ealing school is asked to advise the CMEO, so the CME register can be updated.
+This Checklist to be kept on pupil file.
+If a new school subsequently makes contact about an В enquiry for or actual admissions, the Ealing school is asked to advise the CMEO, so the CME register can be updated.